 Mindmed obtained the rights to 18-MC from the California-based pharmaceutical startup Savant HWP Inc., through an acquisition merger.
 Savant’s researchers and drug developers will join Mindmed as part of their clinical development team.

 The National Institute on Drug Abuse (NIDA) previously funded Savant’s 18-MC drug development program to the tune of $6.7 million in 2012, however, the program included only one clinical trial.
-Mindmed is not only conducting Phase II FDA-approved trials using 18-MC to target opioid use disorder, but also plans to explore LSD, psilocybin, and ketamine to treat mental health.
+Mindmed is not only planning Phase II FDA-approved trials using 18-MC to target opioid use disorder, but also has plans to explore LSD, psilocybin—the psychoactive component in shrooms, and ketamine to treat mental health.

 In Bwiti, a religious subculture originating in West Central Africa, ibogaine is a sacrament used in healing ceremonies.
 The trance-like state that results from eating the dried root bark of iboga, the perennial rainforest shrub that contains ibogaine, is considered “a crucial moment in Bwiti therapy,” according to recent research published in the journal Mental Health, Religion & Culture.

 Since at least 1955, researchers have been exploring the drug’s usefulness in treating substance use disorders.
 Preliminary research in rodents and humans suggests ibogaine can rapidly eradicate cravings for alcohol, cocaine, nicotine, and opioids—but how the drug accomplishes this remains poorly understood.
 While ibogaine has yet to see mainstream clinical use, some people have opened alternative wellness clinics in places where the drug is legal, such as Mexico or New Zealand.
 In Canada, ibogaine is legal to possess, but not to sell.

 How to Grow Shrooms Bundle